 What does body dysphoria feel like?

 BDD feels like being trapped by your thoughts.
 You're fixated on your perceived flaws, and no matter what you do, your mind will not let you focus on other things.
 The spot is always in the back of your mind, but usually, it's more than that.
 Body dysmorphic disorder is more than disliking a physical feature or having a self-perception of your body image that fluctuates.
 It's normal to feel better about yourself on some days more than others, but body dysmorphia is an obsession.
 Living with symptoms of body dysmorphic disorder or BDD feels exceptionally distressing.
 Many people with BDD feel severe anxiety and may isolate themselves from others as a result of the flaw or flaws that they perceive.

 How is BDD diagnosed?

 How do you test for body dysmorphia?

-To get tested for body dysmorphia, seek professional help from a licensed metal health provider.
+To get tested for body dysmorphia, seek professional advice from a licensed mental health provider.
 According to the diagnostic criteria, symptoms of BDD include:

 An extreme obsession with a perceived flaw on the face or body, and obsessive behaviors related to trying to fix or hide the flaw